-Why Proper Candle Storage Matters
+Why Proper Candle Storage Actually Matters

-Candles are made with more than just wax—they contain fragrance oils, wicks, and often hand-finished containers like our handmade ceramic vessels.
-All of these elements are affected by how (and where) a candle is stored.
+Candles are made with more than just wax.
+They contain fragrance oils, wicks, and often hand-finished containers like our handmade ceramic vessels.
+All of these elements are affected by how and where a candle is stored.

 When candles are exposed to heat, light, moisture, or even strong ambient smells, a few things can happen: